 Lightly coat the potatoes with the remaining tablespoon of butter, being careful not to disrupt the edges.

-Bake in a preheated 375°F oven for 25-30 minutes, or until the edges begin to brown.
+Bake in a preheated 375°F oven for 25-30 minutes, or until the edges begin to turn golden brown.
+The baking time will vary based on how big the piped potatoes are.
+You want crispy edges that are not burned.

 This fancy side dish is essentially mashed potatoes mixed with eggs and piped into individual portions and baked.
 The exterior is nice and crisp while the interior is light and fluffy.